 - Student does not demonstrate financial need after all financial aid is awarded. - Interest accrues while the student is in school and during grace period.
-Visit studentaid.gov for current interest rates. - Payments can be deferred while enrolled at least half-time. - The origination fee for loans disbursed through September 2023, is 1.057 percent and will be deducted from the borrowed amount prior to each loan being disbursed to the school.
-The net amount of the loan is applied to the student account.
+Visit studentaid.gov for current interest rates. - Payments can be deferred while enrolled at least half-time. - The origination fee for federal student loans, disbursed through September 2025, is 1.057 percent.
+This will be deducted from the borrowed amount prior to each loan being disbursed to the school.
+The remaining net amount of the loan is applied to the student account.